 This DP algorithm is available in both weighted and unweighted version.

-Its time complexity is O(V), i.e., very fast, if the input graph is a tree.
+Its time complexity is O(V), i.e., very fast, but only if the input graph is a tree.

 Greedy MVC on Tree: Again, if the graph is an unweighted tree, it can be solved greedily by observing that if there is any MVC solution that takes a leaf vertex, we can obtain a "not worse" solution by taking the parent of that leaf vertex instead.
 After removing all covered vertices, we can apply the same observation and repeat it until every vertex is covered.